groupdocs/docs.groupdocs.com/content/merger-net/release-notes/release-notes-2020/groupdocs.merger-for-.net-20.1-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Merger for .NET 20.1.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Merger for .NET 20.1.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Merger which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   #### All the Legacy namespaces with classes are removed: